How to Spot a Declining Tree Before it's Too Late

 FAQs

-A tree is considered dead when it lacks leaves and has no signs of new growth.
-In addition, the bark of dead trees may be dry, cracked, or peeling.
+A tree is considered dead when it is without leaves and shows no indication of new growth.
+In addition, the bark of dead trees may be dry, cracked or peeling.

-Common signs of disease in trees are the appearance of yellowing leaves, wilted branches, and mushroom growth at the base of the tree.
+The most common signs of disease in trees are dying leaves, wilted or yellowed branches, and mushroom growth at the at the base of the tree.

 Is it safe to take down an entire tree on your own?